 Without adaptive security, enterprises face an overwhelming number of firewall rules, manual changes required to policies, and the possibility of errors leading to outages or serious vulnerabilities and breaches.
-Adaptive security automatically accounts for moves, scale, and changes to the typical applications and infrastructure of modern data centers.
+Adaptive security automatically accounts for moves, scale, and changes to the applications and infrastructure that are typical of modern datacenters.

-Because Illumio bases workload security on a policy model, it enables adaptive security that continuously adjusts to environment changes and workload relationships.
+Because Illumio bases workload security on a policy model, it enables adaptive security that continuously adjusts to changes in the environment and to changed workload relationships.
 When a change occurs, the PCE responds dynamically by re-computing the OS-level firewall rules for the impacted workloads.
 The PCE alerts the VENs of the new OS-level firewall rules.
 The VENs request the new rules and apply them immediately.

-The Illumio Cloud dynamically adapts and updates security policy when events, such as the following ones, occur in the managed environment.
+The Illumio Core dynamically adapts and updates security policy when events, such as the following ones, occur in the managed environment.

-- Workloads are added to or removed from your environment. - Workloads change their IP addresses. - Managed workloads come online and go offline. - The labels on workloads change.
+- Workloads are added to or removed from your environment. - Workloads change their IP addresses. - · Managed workloads come online and go offline. - The labels on workloads change.